rajrayala/ng-gcaptcha/README.md

 # ng-grecaptcha
 Google recaptcha V2 and V3 for Angular 2+

-Main Advantage of using ng-grecaptcha is the ability to use V2 and V3 simultaneously, lightweight and ability to control the recaptcha in all possible ways.
+**Main Advantage of using ng-grecaptcha is the ability to use V2 and V3 simultaneously, lightweight and ability to control the recaptcha in all possible ways.**

-To start with, you need to import the `GrecaptchaModule` and other required options like:
+To start with, you need to import the `GrecaptchaModule` and other required options like: <br>
 `GRECAPTCHA_SETTINGS`, `GRECAPTCHA_LANGUAGE`, `GrecaptchaSettings`
 ```typescript
 // app.module.ts
 import {